Real Estate Agent Commission is the fee or payment made to an agent for selling your property.

 What we’ve learned....

 sellmycastle.com.au collates the only statistical report showing real estate agent commission rates for each state in Australia.
-Having connected Real Estate Agents with property owners for over five years and with over $2billion properties registered on the service in the past twelve months, we have the historical data to provide you with an ‘average’ for your state and help you to understand what’s included.
+Having connected Real Estate Agents with property owners for over eight years and with over $2billion properties registered on the service in the past twelve months, we have the historical data to provide you with an ‘average’ for your state and help you to understand what’s included.

 What is the ‘average’ commission?